Control should be an intrinsic element of organisational design

 Tracking trends in a few vital indices paints a much fuller picture and creates the opportunity to intervene before it is too late.
 On top of that, there needs to be a logical hierarchy of measures that cross-refer to, help quantify, or reconcile with the financial reporting of the business, and are free from ambiguity.

-Control needs to be an intrinsic element of organisational structure.
 A structure is only in balance and fit for purpose when it is anchoring the controls that sustain every healthy business.
 And the essence of control is accountability.

 We design managerial controls whose aims are: